minetest/minetest/README.txt

 		http://www.winimage.com/zLibDll/index.html
 	* Zlib library (zlibwapi.lib and zlibwapi.dll from zlib125dll.zip):
 		http://www.winimage.com/zLibDll/index.html
-	* gettext bibrary and tools:
+	* Optional: gettext bibrary and tools: http://gnuwin32.sourceforge.net/downlinks/gettext.php
-		http://gnuwin32.sourceforge.net/downlinks/gettext.php
+		- This is used for other UI languages.
+Feel free to leave it out.
 	* And, of course, Minetest-c55:
 		http://celeron.55.lt/~celeron55/minetest/download
 - Steps:
 	- Select a directory called DIR hereafter in which you will operate.
 	- Make sure you have CMake and a compiler installed.
 	- Download all the other stuff to DIR and extract them into there.
+	  ("extract here", not "extract to packagename/")
-All those packages contain a nice base directory in them, which should end up being the direct subdirectories of DIR.
+	- All those packages contain a nice base directory in them, which should end up being the direct subdirectories of DIR.
 	- You will end up with a directory structure like this (+=dir, -=file):
 	-----------------
 	+ DIR